TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Issue

 {:.text-xl .mb-5}
-There are multiple violations of distracting design that take away focus from users.
-The biggest issue is probably the background video on the initial landing page.
-The constant movement naturally pulls in attention to what the video is doing instead of the form for making a reservation or a button for making an online order.
+There are multiple violations of distracting design that take focus away from users.
+The biggest problem is the background video on the home.
+The constant movement naturally draws attention to the video instead of the form for making a reservation.

 {:.text-xl .mb-5}
-Other areas of concern exist on the site where readability is compromised for design aesthetics.
-There is an unfortunate amount of text that is low contrast making it hard to read or sometimes even see.
+Another concern is readability—text is illegible because of the design aesthetics.
+The site contains a large amount of low-contrast text that is difficult to read.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-8-img-1.jpg "an image title"){:.mb-10 .w-full}